krzentner/language-world/data/text-davinci-003-old/chain_py_md/bin-picking-4.py.md

     #  4. Move cube to target bin
     # First, put the gripper roughly above cube, so that we don't bump it while
     # trying to grab it.
-    if check("the robot's gripper is not above cube"): robot.put("gripper above cube")
+    if check("the robot's gripper is not above the cube"): robot.put("gripper above cube")
     # If the gripper isn't around the cube, put it around the cube.
     if check("the robot's gripper is not around cube and the robot's gripper is open"):